 Why is the price of Harvoni more than $80,000 in the USA while Harvoni from India is priced at $750 including delivery?
-Buy Harvoni from India to cure your Hepatitis C
+Harvoni from India may be a much cheaper way to cure your Hepatitis C infection

-Since its release in 2015, the price of Harvoni has slowly dropped from its high price of US$84,000 for a 12-week treatment, down to around US$54,000 in 2022.
-Despite this drop, Harvoni’s high price makes it one of the most expensive drugs on the planet.
+Since its release in 2015, the Harvoni price has slowly dropped from its highest level of US$84,000 for a 12-week treatment, down to around US$54,000 in 2022.
+Despite this drop, Harvoni’s high price still makes it one of the most expensive drugs on the planet.

 Despite the fact that the cost of manufacturing Harvoni is less than one dollar per pill, a 12-week treatment of Harvoni sells for US$84,000 in the USA, that’s US$1,000 per pill.
 Yet in many countries outside the USA, the retail price of a 12-week treatment with Harvoni will be between US$500 and US$1,000 depending on the country and supplier.